Heinkel He 115: Finnish Air Force

-On 8 June 1940, the day after Norwegian forces were ordered to cease hostilities, one He 115 (F.50, deemed technically unfit to be flown to UK), was flown to Finland posing as a civilian aircraft LN-MAB.
-The float-plane was interned but the pilot, experienced line captain and naval lieutenant Helge Dahl and crew were free to leave Finland.
-From Summer 1941 it was used by the LLv.14 of the Finnish Air Force code HE-115 and named "Jenny", to ferry Sissi troops behind Soviet lines.
+On 8 June 1940, the day after Norwegian forces were ordered to cease hostilities, one He 115 (F.50, deemed technically unfit to be flown to the UK), was flown to Finland posing as a civilian aircraft LN-MAB.
+The floatplane was interned but the pilot, experienced line captain and naval lieutenant Helge Dahl and crew were free to leave Finland.
+From Summer 1941, it was used by the LLv.14 of the Finnish Air Force code HE-115 and named "Jenny", to ferry Sissi troops behind Soviet lines.
 In this role, it proved valuable in a terrain with numerous secluded lakes.
 It served in this role until ambushed in East Karelia on 4 July 1943.
 Jenny took off but soon had to ditch and the crew was taken prisoner.
-Two days later the floating HE-115 was strafed by Finnish Morane-Saulnier MS406 fighters.
+Two days later the floating HE-115 was strafed by Finnish Morane-Saulnier MS.406 fighters.
 There are reports that the Soviets salvaged the wreck for evaluation.
-Two Luftwaffe He 115 C were borrowed for similar operations in 1943–44 and operated with German markings by Finnish crew.
-One was returned in 1944 but the other was surrendered to the Soviets after armistice.
+A pair of Luftwaffe He 115 C were borrowed for similar operations in 1943–44 and operated with German markings by Finnish crew.
+One was returned in 1944 but the other was surrendered to the Soviets after the signing of the Moscow Armistice.

 Swedish Air Force

 The Swedish Air Force operated 12 He 115A-2s under the local designation T 2, with Air Force numbers 101–112.
-Another six aircraft were ordered but never delivered due to the outbreak of World War II.
+Another six aircraft were ordered but never delivered due to the outbreak of the Second World War.
 They were sturdy and well liked by their crews and were not taken out of use until 1952.
-The Swedish T 2s were kept on duty throughout World War II and made a valuable contribution to protecting and enforcing Swedish neutrality.
+The Swedish T 2s were kept on duty throughout the Second World War and made a valuable contribution to protecting and enforcing Swedish neutrality.
 The T 2s replaced the outdated T 1s (Heinkel HD 16s) as torpedo bombers and also served as regular bombers, for smoke screening and for long-range reconnaissance missions.
 Five of the 12 T 2s were lost in accidents during their service with the Swedish Air Force.